mcqueen256/Flask-RESTful-Auth/docs/source/index.rst

 Flask Restful API and Authentication
 *************************************

 This is an API that is built to handle protective sharing of resources between user, client and server.
+This project introduces a middleware that provides developers with fast, configurable initial setup, out of the box security and user management.

 Overview on How to run this API
 ===============================